-- 10. As the manager of this National Grassland, the Forest Service is under no obligation to consent to coal leasing on its land.
+10. As the manager of this National Grassland, the Forest Service is under no obligation to consent to coal leasing on its land.
 The Forest Service not only has the authority to impose conditions on coal mining activities within the Grassland, it has the right to withhold its consent entirely.
-See 30 U.S.C. § 201(a)(3)(A)(iii). - 11.
-Rather than exercising its authority to protect the Grassland's resources, the Forest Service instead abdicated its responsibility by consenting to the lease of the South Porcupine tract in July 2011. - 12.
-By opening the South Porcupine tract to coal strip mining, the Forest Service will further stress the Grassland's imperiled ecosystems.
-Surface coal mining consumes large areas of land, completely destroying whatever existed on the land prior to mining. - 13.
-While the area is mined, it will cease to provide the many benefits of grassland ecosystems important to human life: watershed protection, clean air quality, erosion prevention, soil protection and generation, flood and drought mitigation, recreational opportunities, and other economic benefits tied to intact grasslands.
-Instead, opening up this land to coal mining will make this tract and surrounding areas unusable for decades, release air and water pollution, harm wildlife and plants, irreversibly destroy habitats, and transform an intact portion of the Thunder Basin National Grassland into an industrial zone that cannot be used for recreational opportunities or other economic purposes. - 14.
-Though the Forest Service assumes that these mined areas will be effectively reclaimed, the agency's confidence is misplaced.
-For although the Surface Mining Control and
+See 30 U.S.C.
+201(a)(3)(A)(iii).

+11. Rather than exercising its authority to protect the Grassland's resources, the Forest Service instead abdicated its responsibility by consenting to the lease of the South Porcupine tract in July 2011 and to the lease of the North Porcupine tract in September 2011.

+12. By opening the South Porcupine and North Porcupine tracts to coal strip mining, the Forest Service will further stress the Grassland's imperiled ecosystems.
+Surface coal mining consumes large areas of land, completely destroying whatever existed on the land prior to mining.

+13. While the area is mined, it will cease to provide the many benefits of grassland ecosystems important to human life: watershed protection, clean air quality, erosion prevention, soil protection and generation, flood and drought mitigation, recreational opportunities, and other economic benefits tied to intact grasslands.
+Instead, opening up this land to coal mining will make this tract and surrounding areas unusable for decades, release air and water pollution, harm wildlife and plants, irreversibly destroy habitats, and transform an intact portion of the Thunder Basin National Grassland into an industrial zone that cannot be used for recreational opportunities or other economic purposes.

-Reclamation Act ("SMCRA") requires mined areas to be reclaimed "as contemporaneously as practicable," 30 U.S.C. § 1265(b)(16), BLM has consistently failed to ensure timely reclamation of the area's existing coal mines.
+14. Though the Forest Service assumes that these mined areas will be effectively reclaimed, the agency's confidence is misplaced.
+For although the Surface Mining Control and Reclamation Act ("SMCRA") requires mined areas to be reclaimed "as contemporaneously as practicable," 30 U.S.C. § 1265(b)(16), BLM has consistently failed to ensure timely reclamation of the area's existing coal mines.
 As a result, large swaths of land in the Thunder Basin remain consumed by active and dormant coal mines, rendering them unavailable for other uses such as livestock grazing, wildlife habitat, and recreation.

-- 15. In consenting to the South Porcupine lease, the Forest Service relied on BLM's Environmental Impact Statement for the Wright Area Coal Lease Applications (the "EIS" or "Wright Area EIS").
+15. In consenting to the South Porcupine and North Porcupine leases, the Forest Service relied on BLM's Environmental Impact Statement for the Wright Area Coal Lease Applications (the "EIS" or "Wright Area EIS").
 That EIS, however, suffers from serious deficiencies.
-Among other things, the EIS fails to consider reasonable alternatives that Plaintiffs proposed, analyze mitigation measures for the project's effects on groundwater, and adequately analyze direct and indirect air quality impacts. - 16.
-By consenting to the South Porcupine coal lease, and by relying on a legally inadequate EIS, the Forest Service violated federal laws, including the National Environmental Policy Act ("NEPA"), National Forest Management Act ("NFMA"), SMCRA, and Administrative Procedure Act ("APA"). - 17.
-Plaintiffs are a coalition of citizen groups who have joined the voices of other organizations and individuals in opposing this coal lease at every step of the process because BLM's lease of the South Porcupine tract, and the Forest Service's consent to that lease, is unlawful. - 18.
-Accordingly, Plaintiffs seek an order from this Court setting aside the Forest Service's South Porcupine consent decision until the Forest Service has complied with its obligations under federal law.
+Among other things, the EIS fails to consider reasonable alternatives that Plaintiffs proposed, analyze mitigation measures for the project's effects on groundwater, and adequately analyze direct and indirect air quality impacts.

+16. By consenting to the South Porcupine and North Porcupine coal leases, and by relying on a legally inadequate EIS, the Forest Service violated federal laws, including the National Environmental Policy Act ("NEPA"), National Forest Management Act ("NFMA"), SMCRA, and Administrative Procedure Act ("APA").

+17. Plaintiffs are a coalition of citizen groups who have joined the voices of other organizations and individuals in opposing this coal lease at every step of the process because BLM's lease of the South Porcupine and North Porcupine tracts, and the Forest Service's consent to those leases, is unlawful.

+18. Accordingly, Plaintiffs seek an order from this Court setting aside the Forest Service's South Porcupine and North Porcupine consent decisions until the Forest Service has complied with its obligations under federal law.